Homepage / Bullion Coins: Russian Bullion

 On 24 December, the Russian Federation took the Soviet Union's seat in the United Nations.

-On December 25, 1991, Gorbachev resigned the presidency of Soviet Union and turned over his presidential powers, including control of the nuclear launch codes to Boris Yeltsin, who was now the first president of the Russian Federation.
+On December 25, 1991, Gorbachev resigned as the leader of the Soviet Union and turned over his powers, including control of the nuclear launch codes, to Boris Yeltsin, who was now the first president of the Russian Federation.
 (Vladimir Putin would succeed him on December 31, 1999 after Yeltsin unexpectedly resigned.)

 On December 26, 1991, the Soviet Union was formally dissolved and the Russian Federation was established as an independent country.

-The Bank of Russia is the central bank of the Russian Federation.
+The Bank of Russia (Bank Rossii) is the central bank of the Russian Federation.

 Bank of Russia

-Shortly after declaring sovereignty in June 1990, the Russian Federation decreed the creation of a central bank under the leadership of Georgy Matiukhin.
+Shortly after declaring sovereignty in June 1990, the Russian Federation legislated the creation of a central bank, naming Georgy Matiukhin as its leader.
+Matiukhin took control of all branches of the State Bank of the USSR and consolidated its operations under the new Bank of Russia.

-The Bank of Russia functions are written in the Constitution of the Russian Federation "Article 75."
+The Bank of Russia's functions are written in the Constitution of the Russian Federation "Article 75."

-The Bank of Russia is responsible for issuing Russian ruble banknotes, commemorative coins, and investment-grade precious metal bullion coins, and it does it through the Goznak.
+The Bank of Russia is responsible for issuing Russian ruble banknotes, commemorative coins, and investment-grade precious metal bullion coins, and it does it through a special government entity known in Russia as the Goznak.

 Goznak

-Gonzak is a Joint Stock Company in Russia, and it is the name of the institution in Russia that is in charge of producing all of the countries banknotes, medals, coins and stamps; it also provides its services to many international clients.
+Gonzak is the name of the institution in Russia that is in charge of producing all of the country's banknotes, medals, coins, and stamps; it also provides its services to many international clients.

-Goznak is Russian for "State Ensign or Insignia," it was established in 1818, upon the order of Alexander I, it manufactured the first postage stamp and unique book editions, as well as minted numerous commemorative coins and medals.
+Goznak is Russian for "State Ensign or Insignia."
+The Goznak was established in 1818, upon the order of Alexander I; it printed the first postage stamp and published unique book editions, as well as minted numerous commemorative coins and medals.

 Goznak includes 8 branches: 2 Mints, 2 Printing Factories, 2 Paper Mills, Printing House and R&D Institute.